clewisdavis/The-Joy-of-React/course-notes.md

 - ℹ️ When to use square brackets?
 - What is the difference between `styles[type]` and `styles.type`.
 When do we use dot and when do we use square brackets?
 - When we use square brackets, we create an "expression slot".
-We can put any JS expression we want in there, and it will resolve that expressoin to a key.
+We can put any JS expression we want in there, and it will resolve that expression to a key.

-- Dot notation has become the standard way of doing things if we know the exact name of they key we want to loook up.
+- Dot notation has become the standard way of doing things if we know the exact name of they key we want to look up.
 - But most times, it's tucked away in a variable:

 ```JAVASCRIPT